 Insert a meat thermometer into the tuna teak to check its internal temperature.
-A reading of 145 degrees Fahrenheit means your tuna steak is ready to season and serve.
+According to the FDA, tuna cooking temp should reach 145 degrees Fahrenheit before your tuna steak is ready to season and serve.

 Remove the tuna from the refrigerator, and absorb excess moisture from the fish with a paper towel.

 Step 3: Place Rack in Pan

 Place a rack inside a baking pan to allow excess oil and fat to drain away from the tuna during baking.

 Brush the tuna steak with olive oil or melted butter and place it on the rack.